 - Communication skills - you'll need to be adept at listening to, understanding and explaining concepts to both managerial and technical colleagues.

-- Dealing with pressure - technical architects have a lot of responsibility and you'll have to be able to deliver results in high-pressure circumstances.
+- Dealing with pressure - technical architects have a lot of responsibility and you'll have to deliver results in high-pressure circumstances.

 - Prioritisation and time management - IT projects often have tight deadlines and missing them can have significant consequences for your organisation or client.